Time and Tide (Agent Carter): Plot

 Carter and Jarvis then return to Stark's house, and search his vault, which had contained dangerous weapons that had been stolen by Brannis (Stark is deemed a traitor due to the fact that he could easily have sold the weapons on the black market himself).
 While following the sewer system below Stark's house, Carter broaches the subject of Jarvis's past with him, as she needs to be able to trust him if they are to work together.
 Jarvis explains that he had met Anna, who is Jewish, in Budapest whilst serving, and as War was breaking out, Jarvis's superior refused to save her from persecution.
-Jarvis forged the general's signature in an attempt to save her himself, but was caught, and the two only escaped to live happy lives in America with the help of Howard Stark.
+Jarvis forged the general's signature in an attempt to save her himself, but was caught, and the two only escaped to live happy lives in America with the help of Stark.
 At the end of the sewer pipe, the two find a ship in which Brannis had stored all of Stark's inventions.
 Jarvis anonymously tips off the SSR to their location, while Carter fights off an associate of Brannis' who was guarding the weapons.
 Using one of the weapons, Carter is able to subdue the man, but they are forced to leave him, a witness, there when the SSR promptly arrives.

 Dooley orders the weapons and the man all transported back to the SSR immediately, with Krzeminski taking the man.
 As they are driving, the man is about to break Carter's cover to Krzeminski, when they are attacked by an unknown assailant, who kills them both.
 The entire SSR office mourns Krzeminski's death, even Carter, who he had never treated well at all.
-Dooley explains that even though Howard Stark may have not pulled the trigger, this was all his fault, and Krzeminski would still be alive if it wasn't for his actions.
+Dooley explains that even though Stark may have not pulled the trigger, this was all his fault, and Krzeminski would still be alive if it wasn't for his actions.

 Production

 Development

-At San Diego Comic-Con 2014, Marvel announced that Anthony and Joe Russo, who directed Captain America: The Winter Soldier, would direct the episode.
+At the 2014 San Diego Comic-Con, Marvel announced that Anthony and Joe Russo, who directed Captain America: The Winter Soldier, would direct the episode.
 However, it was ultimately directed by Scott Winant.
 "Time and Tide" was written by Andi Bushell.